spzSource/spzSource.github.io/_posts/2021-07-27-azure-functions-zero-downtime-deployment-using-slots.md

 Specific settings:
 - `FUNCTION_EXTENSION_VERSION` must be set in case `WithBrandNewConfiguration` when defining the slot, because in that case slot doesn't inherit function runtime version.
 - `WEBSITE_SWAP_WARMUP_PING_PATH` and `WEBSITE_SWAP_WARMUP_PING_STATUSES` are used for configuring introspection/health-check endpoint, which is used for warnup phase.
-In my particular case we have a custome health-check endpoint `/api/healtcheck` indicating healthiness of the service.
+In my particular case there is a custom health-check endpoint `/api/healtcheck` indicating healthiness of the service.
 - `WEBSITE_ADD_SITENAME_BINDING_IN_APPHOST_CONFIG` - prevents unexpected host restart.
 Here is explanation ([link](https://ruslany.net/2019/06/azure-app-service-deployment-slots-tips-and-tricks/)):

     > By default Function Runtime put the site’s hostnames into the site’s applicationHost.config file “bindings” section.
 Then when the swap happens the hostnames in the applicationHost.config get out of sync with what the actual site’s hostnames are.
 That does not affect the app in anyway while it is running, but as soon as some storage event occurs, e.g. storage volume fail over, that discrepancy causes the worker process app domain to recycle.
 If you use this app setting then instead of the hostnames we will put the sitename into the “bindings” section of the appHost.config file.
 The sitename does not change during the swap so there will be no such discrepancy after the swap and hence there should not be a restart.